Cajuputi hypericifolia (Sm.) Skeels

 Common Name: Tea Tree

-Melaleuca hypericifolia is an evergreen shrub that can grow up to 3.00 metres tall.
+Melaleuca hypericifolia is a much-branched, aromatic evergreen shrub with more or less horizontal branches; it can grow up to 6 metres tall.

 Requires a fertile, well-drained moisture retentive lime-free soil in full sun[